big-unibo/smarter/README.md

 ### Data Generation

-Experiments for reference values for KP and KP parameters within different soil textures scenarios (clay-loam, silty-loam, sandy-loam) can be reproduced through Docker and CRITERIA-2D (the original repository is available at this link [this link](https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)).
+Experiments for reference values for KP and KP parameters within different soil textures scenarios (clay-loam, silty-loam, sandy-loam) can be reproduced through Docker and CRITERIA-2D.
-The Criteria2D repository and experiments setup have been packed in a Docker image runnable within this repository by opening a shell on this project root directory and running:
+The Criteria2D repository and experiments setup have been packed in a Docker image (the original repository is available at this link [this link](https://github.com/ManuelePasini/synthetic-soil-simulator/tree/pid_tuning)) runnable within this repository by opening a shell on this project root directory and running:

 ```sh
 docker compose up